ten7/handbook.ten7.com/030-our-culture.md

 ### DiSC Assessment

 If you’re not familiar with the DiSC personality profile tool, you’re about to be!
 It’s another part of the foundation of TEN7.
 We have every team member take the assessment.
-You’ll find out where you are on the DiSC model, how this depicts your work style.
-You’ll also find out where your other team members are on the DiSC profile, so you’ll learn how to better understand and collaborate with your team members.
+You’ll find out where you are on the DiSC model and how this depicts your work style.
+You’ll also find out where other TEN7 team members are on the DiSC profile, so you’ll learn how to better understand and collaborate with your team members.

 TEN7 first went through the DiSC assessment for the entire team in 2016, and it’s really helped us iterate our processes and resolve team issues and pain points.